 - Gelatine - I used powdered

 - Cream cheese - full fat is best.
 Some cream cheese brands are easier to blend when you let them come to room temperature first.
+My go-to is Philadelphia.

-- Powdered sweetener - powdered is better here for a smooth filling.
+- Powdered sweetener - Powdered is better here for a smooth filling.
 You can make your own powdered sweetener by blitzing granulated sweetener in a food processor.

 - Lemon juice and zest - don't omit this.
 Makes the cake taste amazing!